Mythic82/Qbittorrent-auto-delete/README.md

 ## Configuration

 The script uses a `config.ini` file for its settings.
-(Example configuration details should be added here)

 ## Logging